Living with Data: Exploring Physicalization Approaches to Sedentary Behavior Intervention for Older Adults in Everyday Life: Discussion

 \subsection{Leveraging Research Through Design for Exploratory Digital-to-Physical Translations}

-Our primary methodological challenge was how to translate an abstract digital concept, sedentary time, into a meaningful physical experience.
-There is no established blueprint for this process.
-Our initial design impulses gravitated towards literal translations, envisioning physical versions of bar charts or glowing orbs that simply mimicked on-screen dashboards.
-We quickly realized these early concepts did not survive first contact with the reality of daily life; they were either too complex, too distracting, or failed to evoke the desired gentle awareness.
-This initial failure of imagination was not a setback.
-Instead, it revealed the unique strength of our Research through Design approach \cite{10.1145/1240624.1240704}.
-Rather than being locked into a flawed initial plan, we could use the artifacts themselves as our primary mode of inquiry, allowing us to rapidly adapt and learn from each successive prototype.
+Our primary research challenge was how to translate an abstract digital concept, sedentary time, into a meaningful physical experience.
+Our initial design concepts gravitated towards literal translations, envisioning physical versions of bar charts or glowing orbs that simply mimicked on-screen dashboards.
+We quickly realized these early concepts were either too complex, too distracting, or would fail to evoke gentle awareness.
+These realizations highlighted the unique strength of RtD approaches.
+Rather than being locked into a flawed initial plan, we used the artifacts themselves as our primary mode of inquiry, allowing us to rapidly adapt and learn from successive design concepts and prototypes.

-This experience leads us to argue that for this class of problem, RtD acts as a form of experiential inquiry.
-The central question was not technical but phenomenal: what does it feel like to live with an ambient representation of your own data?
-This is a question that cannot be answered through surveys or speculation alone.
-It must be answered by building and living with the artifacts themselves \cite{10.1145/291224.291235, 10.5555/1841406}.
-Through this process, we uncovered the core design tension not as a theoretical problem, but as a lived experience: the direct conflict between a desire for calm, poetic ambiance and the need for a clear, actionable alert \cite{Lee2023AmbientToDisruptive, Pousman2006AmbientTaxonomy}.
-The artifacts became physical arguments, each one testing a different stance on this conflict.
+This experience thus suggests that for this class of problem, RtD can act as a form of experiential inquiry.
+As our central question was phenomenal rather than technical (i.e., what does it feel like to live with an ambient representation of your own data?), we needed to build artifacts and have end users live with them \cite{10.1145/291224.291235, 10.5555/1841406}.
+Through this process, we uncovered the direct conflict between a desire for calm ambiance and the need for a clear, actionable alert \cite{Lee2023AmbientToDisruptive, Pousman2006AmbientTaxonomy}.
+Our artifacts became physical arguments, each one testing a different stance on this conflict.